6 Steps of a PCI Audit

 Bonus: How to Market Your PCI Compliance

-Going through the PCI audit process can do more than assure your clients that their sensitive data is protected; PCI compliance can also be a powerful tool for your sales and marketing team.
+Going through the PCI compliance internal audit process can do more than assure your clients that their sensitive data is protected; PCI compliance can also be a powerful tool for your sales and marketing team.

 How do you take your PCI compliance and market it to prospects and clients?